vizdata-f21/project-1-ctrl_alt_elite/README.md

     ## 14                   Boston, MA   3
     ## 15                    Edinburgh   3

+Idea for visualization 1 is to only do data analysis for international places.

 (2-3 code blocks, 2 figures, text/code comments as needed) In this section, provide the code that generates your plots.
 Use scale functions to provide nice axis labels and guides.
 You are welcome to use theme